 For example, when I sign up for H&M offers, I can use the email address [email protected], but all the messages will still be delivered to [email protected].
 Why is this helpful?
 Now when I create a custom filter, I can create an action for all messages from the address alias.
 For example, I might create a filter that adds a Fashion label to all messages addressed to [email protected].
 And that’s how to make a Gmail filter.
 It’s pretty easy to do and can make a HUGE difference when it comes to keeping your email organized.

 Personal level indicators are arrows next to your messages that show whether an email was sent directly to you (>>) or you and other recipients (>).
 It’s a nifty little Gmail trick you can activate in the Settings section (scroll about half way down the General tab).

 Labels make it easy to keep your Gmail so fresh and so clean (clean, clean).
 Individual emails can have multiple labels – customize them with bright colors to keep track of what’s what.

 People are often confused about how to add folders to Gmail, but Gmail doesn’t technically have folders.
 Instead, it has labels.
 Gmail labels can mark emails that live in your Inbox, and can also be used as folders.
 To move an email into a label folder, select or open an email and choose the Move To option to move the email into the label.

 There are a lot of great applications that enable you to do some pretty remarkable stuff with Gmail.
 A few favorites include:

 Those are our best Gmail tips and tricks.
+(Also, check out our best tips for running Gmail ads.)
 May you make the most of your fabulous Gmail email!